 Food and diet for green iguanas

 The natural dietary requirements of your green iguana can easily be met with natural foods that you can buy in the supermarket and also online.
-Commercially prepared iguana foods are as nutritious as their raw natural counterparts.
+Commercially prepared best food for iguana are as nutritious as their raw natural counterparts.
 They will go crazy over veggies.
 Collard greens, dandelions, yellow squash, turnip greens, whole green beans, and other vegetables are excellent food for your pet iguana.

 You may also offer fruit once a week.
 Giving your pet green iguana more fruit than necessary may cause diarrhea.
 It is essential that you provide your pet lizard with a varied vegetarian diet to ensure the proper balance of calcium to phosphorus, which is vital to your pet’s health.